 Somerford Associates also has deep knowledge of the Government’s G-Cloud program and will work with EDB to design and implement solutions in areas such as business intelligence, information security, and Big Data.
 EDB Postgres solution Standard and Enterprise versions were recently approved for the UK Government’s G-Cloud Digital Marketplace framework G-Cloud 7 for hybrid deployments or full cloud deployment with preferred G-Cloud provider.
 G-Cloud Digital Marketplace is an initiative designed to help government departments and wider public sector organizations find and compare suppliers through the Digital Marketplace - an online portal for Cloud IT services.
 G-Cloud 7 is the latest iteration of the Government’s procurement framework that aims to simplify the way in which the UK public sector procures IT services.

 Somerford is hosting an EnterpriseDB marketing event in London on 27th April and Leeds 5th May, which will highlight how EnterpriseDB is helping public sector organisations to achieve significant savings in their database expenditure.
-If you would like to attend please register here.

 About Somerford Associates